On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Consistency of intermediate energies within the Riemann fan

 in which the longitudinal component $V^{\text{m}}_{\parallel}$ is assumed to be the middle wave speed $S^{\text{m}}$.
 However, as we split the total energy and the energy flux, we first use the HLL approximation to calculate the intermediate fluid energy, which is again constant over the whole Riemann fan

-Note that the brackets $\bigl \{ \bigr \}$ are used to highlight that a formula different from the original HLLC/D schemes is used by the physically consistent scheme, having no further mathematical implication.
+Note that the brackets $\bigl \{ \bigr \}$ are used to highlight that a formula different from the original HLLC/D schemes is used by the energy consistent scheme, having no further mathematical implication.
 Then, the tangential components of the intermediate magnetic field can be provided by

 in which the longitudinal component of the magnetic field, $B_{\parallel}^{\text{m}}$, is given by Eq.~(\ref{eq:Ideal}).
-The last but important step is to calculate the intermediate magnetic energy.
-To satisfy the physical consistency, the intermediate magnetic energy is not calculated using the jump relation but directly by using the results of Eq.~(\ref{sec:Bparallel}):
+The last, but important, step is to calculate the intermediate magnetic energy.
+To satisfy the energy consistency, the intermediate magnetic energy is not calculated using the jump relation but directly using the results of Eq.~(\ref{sec:Bparallel}):

-Nevertheless, compared to using the jump relation, Eq.~(\ref{eq:Eb_2}) will not introduce error when resolving a "real" fast wave, in which case the physical consistency should be satisfied automatically.
-Therefore, the error and its consequence may potentially be more significant when other wave modes are involved, which do not propagate at the fast magnetoacoustic speed.
+Nevertheless, {compared to using the jump relation, Eq.~(\ref{eq:Eb_2}) will not introduce error when resolving a "real" fast wave,} in which case the energy consistency should be satisfied automatically.
+Therefore, the error and its consequences may be more significant when other wave modes are involved that do not propagate at the fast magnetoacoustic speed.
+We, however, do not intend to provide a theoretical analysis; instead, we will present numerical tests in the next section.

-Finally, using the intermediate states obtained above to replace the ones in Eq.~(\ref{eq:HLLC}), having
+Finally, using the \textit{intermediate} states obtained above to replace the ones in Eq.~(\ref{eq:HLLC}), having

-we then have a new HLLC-type scheme that uses a new two-state approximation for better resolving magnetic field and, more importantly, satisfies the physical consistency condition to avoid erroneous magnetic energy breaking the positivity of internal energy.
-Therefore, the present HLLC scheme is denoted as the HLLC-PC (Physically-Consistent) scheme hereafter.
+we then have a new HLLC-type scheme that uses a new two-state approximation for better resolving the magnetic field and, more importantly, satisfies the energy consistency condition to avoid breaking the positivity of internal energy {when subtracting magnetic energy, i.e., $(E^{\text{b}})^{\text{l*,r*}}$, from total energy, i.e., $E^{\text{l*,r*}}$.} Therefore, the present HLLC scheme is referred to as the HLLC-ec (energy consistent) scheme hereafter.
 It is trivial to prove that the integral consistency condition is satisfied for the continuity, momentum, and induction equations, but not the energy equation.
-However, the intermediate fluid energy of the HLLC-PC scheme satisfies the integral consistency.
-Note that here the \textit{intermediate} momentum and density must be constant for the integral consistency to be respected.
+However, the intermediate fluid energy of the HLLC-ec scheme satisfies the integral consistency.
+Note that here the \textit{intermediate} momentum and density need to be constant for the integral consistency to be respected.